 - Zest of 1 orange

-- In a smaller bowl, stir together the buttermilk, honey, sugar, and orange zest until the honey is incorporated.
+- In a small bowl, stir together the buttermilk, sugar, honey, and orange zest until the honey is incorporated.
 Add the liquid to the flour and mix together until just combined.

 - Divide the batter among the loaf pans.
 Bake for 20 to 22 minutes, until golden and springy to the touch.
 Remove loaves from the pans and cool completely on a wire rack.

 - Once cooled, wrap tightly in plastic wrap and chill or partially freeze before slicing.

 - Preheat oven to 300ºF (150ºC).
 Set the oven racks in the upper and lower third positions.